 Only after going through that lengthy process are programs then opened up to NEA members.

-The following six financial programs met that criteria and were built to help you meet your financial goals.
+The following five financial programs met that criteria and were built to help you meet your financial goals.

-2. The NEA Personal Loan.
+1. The NEA Personal Loan.
 The NEA Personal Loan helps you pay for things that may seem a little out of reach.
 These include paying off credit cards and other loans, home remodeling projects, weddings, baby expenses—things that you may not be able to cover with your savings.
-With loan amounts up to $25,000, the program features low Fixed APRs, 36 to 72 month terms and no application fees, annual fees or prepayment penalties.
+The program features low Fixed APRs, flexible loan terms and no application fees, annual fees or prepayment penalties.